 Conviction for mail theft under 18 U.S. Code, Section 1708 carries potential penalties including fines and federal prison sentences of up to five years.

 Handling other peoples' mail all day must create some temptations.
 People send all sorts of interesting and valuable things through the post and employees of the postal service have plenty of opportunities to make off with packages and letters.

 Fortunately, the law includes specific provisions relating to mail theft by postal service employees.
 Any post office employee or officer that embezzles, steals, abstracts, or removes any of the contents of a letter, package, bag, or mail that has been entrusted to them to be conveyed through the mail and delivered is guilty of mail theft.
 Postal employee mail thieves are subject, pursuant to 18 U.S. Code, Section 1709, to fines and imprisonment for up to five years.

 In a section of the law that hearkens back to a bygone era when print media was both powerful and ubiquitous, there are even special prohibitions on the theft, by post office employees, of any newspaper or package of newspapers.
 This crime, discussed in 18 U.S. Code, Section 1710, is punishable by a fine and a maximum of a year in prison, though it is hard to imagine that it occurs too often in the digital age.

 Mail theft carries serious potential penalties, even when the theft itself was relatively innocuous.
-If you are facing prosecution for mail theft, you'll want the assistance of a professional to ensure that the next item dropped into a government box isn't you.
-Contact a local attorney for a free initial case review to learn how they can help ensure that a federal conviction doesn't keep you from completing your appointed rounds.
+If you're facing prosecution for mail theft, it's a good idea to contact a local criminal defense attorney to discuss your case and learn about your options.